Texas Sausage The Other Texas BBQ Meat

 Mix well and stuff into casings.
 Grill or fry until done.

 As you've seen, Texas sausage can come in many forms.
+And there are others that have strong Mexican roots like Chorizo.
 There are not many hard rules for making Texas sausage.
 Experiment and add spices that you like to the mixture.
-Most important...have fun and enjoy your Texas sausage.
+Most important...have fun and enjoy the sausage.